mozilla/vaani.setup/README.md

 /home/pi/vaani.setup/start.sh &
 ```

-Note that you may to use a different path, depending on where you
+Note that you may need to use a different path, depending on where you
 cloned the repo.
-See `config/rc.local` for a startup script that works for me.
+See `config/rc.local` for a startup script that works
+for me.